 Detroit Behavioral Institute – Capstone Academy (DBI|CA), since being established in 2004, has been the provider of premier treatment for a large population of young individuals throughout the state of Michigan.
 Our residential treatment programs provide supportive, therapeutic, and compassionate care for both male and female children and adolescents between the ages of 10 and 19 who are struggling with mental health disorders and co-occurring concerns.
 Located in Mid Town Detroit, we are within one mile of Detroit Children’s Hospital and Detroit Medical Center, which adds to our ability to provide comprehensive medical services when needed.
 At DBA|CA, we are dedicated to keeping youth, families, and the surrounding communities safe in order to reduce recidivism, while at the same time teaching youth to be more productive members of society.

 The programs we offer have been designed for adjudicated youth, youth who have committed criminal acts, youth who are required to undergo psychiatric treatment, and non-adjudicated youth who are in need of a structured setting while recovering from traumatic experiences and/or mental health concerns.
-Our gender-specific tracks, in addition to our specialized treatment tracks for adolescents who are struggling with substance abuse, cognitive or developmental delays, and significant traumatic backgrounds is what makes us stand out from our competitors.
+Our gender-specific tracks, in addition to our specialized treatment tracks for adolescents who are struggling with cognitive or developmental delays and significant traumatic backgrounds, make us stand out from our competitors.
 Detroit Behavioral Institute – Capstone Academy can provide holistic treatment that will effectively help children and adolescents, allowing them to lead achieve more successful futures.